 A day before exams

 a.
 Refrain from panicking – Panic and nervousness is an unavoidable companion to exam time.
 Children can have panic attacks during exam times.
-This is generally because they end up comparing themselves to their friend’s study schedules.
+This is generally because they end up comparing themselves to their friend’s study schedules or study routine.
 During this time they need your love and care.
 Calm their fears with your reassuring words and gestures.

 b.
 Un-pressurized atmosphere – Parents can unburden their children by avoiding stressing them further.
 You might be equally stressed about their exams but speak only of positive outcomes.
 Stay aware of their needs and be available to address any concerns.